learn-co-students/nyc-web-091718/28-functional-programming/README.md

 ```

 - The function above is pure because it returns a **copy** instead of mutating the argument passed in.
 Given the same input, it will always return the same output.
-  - If we use the ES6 [`map` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), which is also a pure function:
+  - We can also use the ES6 [`map` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), which is also a pure function:

 ```javascript
 const instructorNames = [